Mount Hua Sect: Skills and martial arts

-In The Smiling, Proud Wanderer, the martial arts of the Mount Hua Sect mainly comprise swordplay techniques and inner energy cultivation skills.
-The sect is split into the Sword and Qi factions, which focus on swordplay techniques and inner energy cultivation respectively.
-The division is caused by an internal conflict arising from a dispute over the Sunflower Manual by the founders of the factions.
-The Qi faction seized control of leadership of the sect and forced the Sword faction into exile.
-Since then, the Qi faction, headed by Yue Buqun, has been teaching the sect's members inner energy skills and other forms of martial arts while placing little focus on swordplay, for which the Mount Hua Sect is better known in the jianghu (martial artists' community).
+In The Smiling, Proud Wanderer, the Mount Hua Sect's martial arts are mainly about swordsmanship and neigong cultivation.
+The sect is split into the Sword and Qi factions, which focus on swordsmanship and neigong respectively.
+The division is caused by an internal conflict arising from a dispute over the Sunflower Manual by the factions' leaders.
+The Qi faction defeated and forced the Sword faction into exile.
+Since then, the Qi faction, headed by Yue Buqun, has been focusing more on neigong cultivation skills and other forms of martial arts, and reducing focus on swordsmanship, for which the Mount Hua Sect is better known in the wulin.
+The protagonist, Linghu Chong, becomes famous after he learns the Nine Swords of Dugu from Feng Qingyang, an elderly swordsman from the Sword faction.

-Linghu Chong becomes famous after he learns the Nine Swords of Dugu from the Sword faction elder Feng Qingyang.
-Linghu Chong's generation sees the revival of the Sword faction.
-In Sword Stained with Royal Blood, Mu Renqing is highly revered in the jianghu for his outstanding swordplay techniques, as his nickname "Divine Sword Immortal Ape" suggests.
-Yuan Chengzhi inherits Mu Renqing's swordplay skills, while Mu Renqing's two other apprentices, Huang Zhen and Gui Xinshu, specialise in unarmed combat martial arts.
+In Sword Stained with Royal Blood, the sect's leader Mu Renqing is highly revered in the wulin for his prowess in martial arts, including swordsmanship.
+The protagonist Yuan Chengzhi was trained by Mu Renqing in swordsmanship and becomes a famous swordsman in his own right, while Mu Renqing's two other apprentices, Huang Zhen and Gui Xinshu, are known for specialising in unarmed forms of combat.